-Rane ASIO and Core Audio drivers allow the SL3 to act as a 6-playback and 6-record external USB sound card for use with multiple third-party software applications supporting Core Audio or ASIO.
-ASIO and Core Audio drivers are multi-client, meaning they allow multiple applications on a computer to share the device at the same time.
-ASIO and Core Audio drivers are not available on a machine when Scratch Live is running.
+Rane ASIO and Core Audio drivers allow the SL4 to act as a 10-in 10-out external USB sound card for use with multiple third-party software applications supporting Core Audio or ASIO.
+These drivers are multi-client, meaning they allow multiple applications on a computer to share the device at the same time.